johnneed/Build_Awesome_Mobile_Apps_With_React_Native_Expo_and_Firebase_/lesson-03_Git-and-GitHub-Fundamentals/README.md

 # Lesson Three: Git and GitHub Fundamentals

-Code for BTV uses Git for source control.
-While you can build a mobile app without using Git, you can't contrubite your code if you don't know a few Git basics.
+We use Git for source control.
+While you can build a mobile app without Git, Having source control will save you from the most common code disasters.
 If you're already familiar with this stuff, feel free to skip this section.
 There's a lot of Git and GitHub tutorials out there, so we'll only go over the Git skills you'll need to pull and contribute code.
+If you want more info about Git, there's a great free book [Pro Git](https://git-scm.com/book/en/v2).
+If you're interested learning more about GitHub, head over to the [GitHub Guides](https://guides.github.com/).

 To use GitHub you'll need a GitHub account; go to https://github.com/ and create one.
 It's free!